eglunn3/4180FinalProject/README.md

-# 4180FinalProject
+# MBED Logic Analyzer
-Repository for Visual Studio and Mbed code
+Repository for Visual Studio and MBED code